Go to the Subjects section

 BSc MSc PhD (Warwick)

 School of Social Sciences

 +44 (0)1865 483972

 Stephen is Reader in International Relations and Programme Director for the MA Degrees in International Relations and the MA in International Security.
 He joined the Department in September 2003.
 He lectures on international development and South African politics.

 Stephen has supervised the following PhD students to completion:

 He is also currently supervising another doctoral student in the department.

-He is keen to supervise promising research students and would particularly welcome projects on South African Politics, South African Foreign Policy, European Union Development and Trade Policy and African Development.
+He is keen to supervise promising research students and would particularly welcome projects on South African Politics, South African Foreign Policy, European Union Development and Trade Policy and UK-Africa Relations post-Brexit.

-Stephen has broad research interests in international political economy and development, especially with regard to Africa.
-More specific interests are in the political economy of post-apartheid South Africa, the trade and development policies of the European Union and critical international political economy.
+Stephen has broad research interests in critical international political economy and development, especially with regard to Africa.
+More specific interests are in the political economy of post-apartheid South Africa, the trade and development policies of the European Union and UK-Africa trade policy post-Brexit.